 Add more charms.

 Want more accessories?
 Go for it!
 With this style the more the merrier.
-Plus, if you’re wearing it for a long time, why not refresh the style with new accessories.
-You can use hair charms with hooks and attached them to your locs or use a hairpin to secure them in.
+Plus, if you’re wearing it for a long time, why not refresh the style with new accessories?
+You can use hair charms with hooks and attach them to your locs or use a hairpin to secure them.